amirulmenjeni/dmine/README.md

     $ dmine -s reddit -f "p{/t:'fallout' in x/s:s == 'gaming'}"

-In the shorter alternatives, we use the scrap component's and scrap option's symbols instead of its names.
+In the shorter alternatives, we use the scrap component's and scrap option's symbols instead of its names, and replace each scrap option's placeholder from using its name to use the symbol `x` instead.

 You can learn more about scrap filter [here](https://github.com/amirulmenjeni/dmine/wiki/Scrap-Filter).

 ## Coding style convention.